 #4.
 Campus Brand Ambassador

 Technically not a side hustle since you’re actually being paid by the hour in some cases, but still worth mentioning.
-There are many companies that are looking to target college students and will need a student to help with this.
+Many companies are looking to target college students and will need a student to help with this.

 By joining as a campus brand ambassador, you’ll get real work experience without the full-time 9-5 commitment.
 In some cases, based on your performance, you may even be able to transition it into a full-time role after you graduate.